xuanyoya/Interstellar-CNN-scheduler/examples/schedule/README.md

          }

     },
-    "partition_loops": "["loop_name1", "loop_name2", ...] (the loops are allowed to replicat/unrolle to improve utilization)"
+    "partition_loops": "["loop_name1", "loop_name2", ...] (the loops are allowed to be replicated/unrolled to improve utilization)"

 }
 ```